-How much does it really cost to live in Israel?
-Will I have to dip into my savings every month?
+What is the real cost of living in Israel?
+When I move, will I have to dip into my savings every month?

 Hebrew:כמה עולה לגור בישראל

 You've made the decision, taking the plunge and making aliyah.
-You've got a few months to get organized and if you haven't alreay you might be wondering how much it really costs to live here.
+You've got a few months to get organized and if you haven't alreay you might be wondering what the real costs of living in Israel is.
 How much money does your family need to come out every month?
 Is it possible to live on $5000 a month?
 Is it possible to live comfortably on less?
 Use our guide of average living expenses to help in building your Aliyah or relocation budget.
 Prices listed here are based on an average family of four.

-Your first year will be the hardest; you'll probably be at ulpan for about 5 months and it may take another few months until you find a job.
-So take some time to develop a realistic budget
+Your first year in Israel will be the hardest; you'll probably be at ulpan for about 5 months and it may take another few months until you find a job.
+So take some time to develop a realistic budget.

 Rental prices in Israel vary considerably.
 We have based our price on a very basic and average 100sq/m -3 bedroom apartment.

 Expect to pay upwards of 3,500NIS/month in Haifa